Climate Change (Information Disclosure Based on TCFD Recommendations)

 and policies

-• Increased costs due to introduction of carbon pricing
+• Increased costs due to introduction of carbon

 • Increased costs associated with introduction of new